On Feedback Vertex Set: New Measure and New Structures: A polynomial-time solvable case for disjoint-fvs

-By Lemma~\ref{new12}, in order to construct a minimum $V_1$-FVS for a 3-regular$_{V_1}$ instance $(G; V_1, V_2, k)$ of {\sc disjoint-fvs}, we only need to construct a $T_{G[V_2]}$-tree in the graph $G$ whose $V_1$-adjacency matching number is $\mu(G)$.
-The construction of an unconstrained maximum adjacency matching in terms of general spanning trees has been considered by Furst, Gross and McGeoch in their study of graph maximum genus embeddings \cite{furst}.
-We follow a similar approach, based on cographic matroid parity, to construct a $T_{G[V_2]}$-tree in $G$ whose $V_1$-adjacency matching number is $\mu(G)$.
+By Lemma~\ref{new12}, in order to construct a minimum $V_1$-FVS for a \skewregular\ instance $(G; V_1, V_2, k)$ of {\sc disjoint-fvs}, we only need to construct a $G[V_2]$-spanning tree in the graph $G$ whose $V_1$-adjacency matching number is $\nu(G)$.
+The construction of an unconstrained maximum adjacency matching in terms of general spanning trees has been considered by Furst et al.~\cite{furst88} in their study of graph maximum genus embeddings.
+We follow a similar approach, based on cographic matroid parity, to construct a $G[V_2]$-spanning tree in $G$ whose $V_1$-adjacency matching number is $\nu(G)$.
 We start with a quick review on the related concepts in matroid theory.
-More detailed discussion on matroid theory can be found in \cite{lovasz}.
+More detailed discussion on this problem can be found in \cite{lovasz-80-matroid-matching}.